Heaven or a native of Heaven.

 Luke 4:5 (KJV) And the devil, taking him up into an high mountain, shewed unto him all the kingdoms of the world in a moment of time.

-- When you cast out a demon it goes down to the sea (Hell) (See “Waterless Pit” or “Sea” definition for more on this).
+- When you cast out a demon it goes down to the sea (Hell) (See definitions for “Waterless Pit” or “Sea”).
 In reference to casting a demon (heavenly being) back into Hell…

 Mark 11:23 (NKJV) For assuredly, I say to you, whoever says to this mountain, ‘Be removed and be cast into the sea,’ and does not doubt in his heart, but believes that those things he says will be done, he will have whatever he says.